Blue Peter pets: Henry

-Henry (19 February 2017 – present), a beagle/basset hound cross, made his first appearance on the show on 4 April 2019 and is the current Blue Peter dog.
+Henry (19 February 2017 – present), a beagle/Basset Hound cross, made his first appearance on the show on 4 April 2019 and is the current Blue Peter dog.
 He was rescued from the Dogs Trust when he was two years old, and is owned by a member of the Blue Peter production team.
-He is excitable and sometimes walks off set because of his desire to play.

 Guide dogs: Honey, Cindy, Button, Prince, Magic and Iggy

 The programme has had a long association with guide dogs, which stretches back to 1964—captivating millions of viewers and helping to transform the lives of thousands of visually impaired people.
 The first Blue Peter guide dog puppy was Honey, whose training was charted by Valerie Singleton on the programme in 1964.
-Since then there has been Cindy, who was puppy walked by Peter Purves in 1968; Buttons, who was featured in the mid-1970s, Prince, a son of Goldie, whose training was followed by Peter Duncan in 1981.
+Since then there has been Cindy, who was puppy walked by Peter Purves in 1968; Buttons, who was featured in the 1975, Prince, a son of Goldie, whose training was followed by Peter Duncan in 1981.
 Next was a second pup called Honey—named in honour of her predecessor—who was trained by presenter John Leslie during 1991.
 In 2006 Andy Akinwolere began puppy walking a new Blue Peter guide dog puppy, named by viewers as Magic.
 Magic had epilepsy and could not complete her Guide Dog training, so she was re-homed.
 In June 2014, presenter Lindsey Russell started to train a new guide dog called Iggy.
-Iggy successfully completed her guide dog training and left the show on 12 May 2016 to join her new owner, Callum.
+She completed her guide dog training and left the show on 12 May 2016 to join her new owner, Callum.